TomCP20/todo-app-react/README.md

 To set up the project use `npm install` in the root directory to install dependencies.

+To run the project in development mode run `npm start` in the root directory.

-Then to run the project run `npm run build` in the root directory to build and run the project.
+To build and run the project run `npm run build` in the root directory.